 Although opportunities to shadow physicians or other clinical staff may arise over the course of participation in the program, the Research Associate Program is not intended or designed solely to facilitate shadowing in a clinical context.
-There is no formal shadowing experience in the program.

 Is this a research program or a clinical experience program?